Kepler, Polanco power Twins past AL Central-leading Chicago

-CHICAGO (AP) — Max Kepler homered in his second straight game, Jorge Polanco also went deep, and the Minnesota Twins beat the Chicago White Sox 7-2 on Wednesday night.
+CHICAGO (AP) — Max Kepler homered for a second straight game, Jorge Polanco also went deep, and the Minnesota Twins beat the Chicago White Sox 7-2 on Wednesday night.

 The Twins beat the AL Central leaders for just the fourth time in 16 games.
 They bounced back after Chicago rallied late to win Tuesday’s game and came out on top after losing five of six.

+“We added some runs and never really let it get close,” Twins manager Rocco Baldelli said.
+“That’s a good feeling.
+We don’t have to let the game get close.
+We can put the other team away and play a game like we did tonight.
+That was really, really nice.”

 Kepler gave the Twins a 1-0 lead when he led off the third inning by sending a low curve from Chicago starter Dylan Cease (7-6) ringing off the right field foul pole.

-It was his second straight game with a homer.
+“Maybe I just see the ball a little better off him than others,” Kepler said of Cease, whom he also singled off of in the first.
+“I stayed through that curveball, and I think it’s the first ball I’ve ever hit in my career, anywhere, off the foul pole.
+So that was special.”

 Polanco singled and scored in a two-run fifth.
 He made it 6-1 in the sixth with a three-run homer into the right-field bullpen against Codi Heuer.